-This two hour workshop will provide an introduction to Ohio Supercomputer Center resources and how to access them.
+This two hour workshop will provide an introduction to OSC resources and how to access them.
+Topics include:

-XSEDE along with the Pittsburgh Supercomputing Center and the Texas Advanced Computing Center are pleased to announce a two-day MPI workshop, to be held 11:00-17:00 EDT, November 5-6, 2014.
+XSEDE along with the Pittsburgh Supercomputing Center and the National Center for Supercomputing Applications are pleased to announce a two-day MPI workshop, to be held September 3-4, 2015.

 This workshop is intended to give C and Fortran programmers a hands-on introduction to MPI programming.
 Both days are compact, to accommodate multiple time zones, but packed with useful information and lab exercises.
 Attendees will leave with a working knowledge of how to write scalable codes using MPI – the standard programming tool of scalable parallel computing.

-XSEDE along with the Pittsburgh Supercomputing Center are pleased to announce a one day Big Data workshop, to be held September 2, 2014.
+XSEDE along with the Pittsburgh Supercomputing Center are pleased to announce a one day Big Data workshop, to be held August 4, 2015.